aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ## Discussion

-[ ] As other studies showed JSON responses are lighter and faster, better suited to mobile devices where data caps and slower mobile networks are real limitations.
+As other studies showed, JSON responses are lighter and faster to download.
+They are thus better suited to mobile devices where data caps and slower mobile networks are real limitations.
+XML and GML suit situations where strict adherence to schema is critical to process success.

-[ ] The fact that we need a logarithmic axis for response time to show the interquartile range at all indicates that the servers are suitable for a range of mobile situations. (regardless of whether OGC or Esri, XML JSON or image)
+The frequency distributions of response times are heavily skewed towards shorter timeframes.
+Regardless of the dimension studied (for instance OGC versus Esri, XML versus JSON versus image data) the bulk of response times fell within the same order of magnitude.
+The fact that our charts need a logarithmic axis for response time to show the interquartile range indicates that Landgate's servers are suitable for the range of mobile situations investigated.

-[ ] only 79 reference check failures is a small sample set from which to draw many conclusions.
+LandgateAPITest discovered only 79 reference check failures.
+This is, admittedly, a small sample set from which to draw conclusions on whether geographic servers return incorrect or incomplete data in specific circumstances.
+A few orders of magnitude more such errors could substantiate conclusions.
+Unfortunately this would require more time and data download limit than this study has resources to allow.

-[ ] Incorrect data is delivered only 0.6% of the time, there are few mobile situations where this would be a critical hinderance. (support this somewhere)
+The finding that failures are more frequent with increasing distance travelled is not an issue with Landgate's servers.
+Longer distances travelled during tests are an outcome of highway speed travel where the device is more likely to encounter signal interruptions or inferior signal strength.

-[ ] An increase of failures with increasing distance is not an issue with Landgate's servers, more like the mobile network.
+According to this work, incorrect data is delivered only 0.6% of the time.
+If we extend from this finding, we can assume that there are few situations where this would be a critical hinderance for a mobile device.

 The OASIS web service quality standard {Kim:2012wm} calls for calculation of Availability, Accessability and Successability (among others).
 These are predicated on the assumption that the testing device is guaranteed access to the internet in order to perform its tests.
 In other words, the testing device is assumed to be infallible while the tested service is not.
 This is entirely possible to achieve in controlled conditions, the testing machine simply does not send a request when it is not certain of success, or ignores tests where certain preconditions of controlled experiment are not met.
 The output then is a percentage of tests where the tester was able to contact the service, the difference from 100% being entirely the fault of the service.